ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

 {% endhighlight %}
 When we run the algorithm with 5 pairs (`traditionalMarriage(*initializePeople(5))`), it looks something like this:
 ![image1](/assets/traditionalMarriage/image1.png)
-Of course, it would be nicer if we had a visualization of the algorithm in action.
+Of course, it would be nice if we had a visualization of the algorithm in action.
 ### Visualizing the algorithm ###
 We can use `matplotlib` to make animations showing how the algorithm works.
 Firstly, we need to update our classes for men and women to contain modifiable row and column positions, so that they can be represented and manipulated in 2D space.
 {% highlight python %}